darossi87/intune/README.md

 ![image](https://github.com/darossi87/intune/assets/45303117/cc4f74a0-3710-49c4-ae3c-7ff3adeeb233)

-You should see something like this C:\Users\username\Downloads\cisco-secure-client-macos-5.1.2.42-webdeploy-k9\binaries Now you we will see each DMG of each app
+You should see something like this cisco-secure-client-macos-5.1.2.42-webdeploy-k9\binaries

+Now you we will see each DMG of each app

 ![image](https://github.com/darossi87/intune/assets/45303117/c72ab80c-c19c-4549-b1fd-449d154e2b35)

 Now do the same steps on the DMG for each package you need.

+![image](https://github.com/darossi87/intune/assets/45303117/d54256be-74e9-4ca6-a7c8-6867bc1ab5b0)

+![image](https://github.com/darossi87/intune/assets/45303117/1b597379-abd1-49e6-8881-dcdaa87f5b48)

 For Umbrella you will need the Core VPN even though you might just want umbrella.
 You still need to install the Core VPN because Umbrella client is dependant on it.
 I recommend Dart as well incase you need assistant from Cisco.

-![image](https://github.com/darossi87/intune/assets/45303117/d54256be-74e9-4ca6-a7c8-6867bc1ab5b0)

-![image](https://github.com/darossi87/intune/assets/45303117/1b597379-abd1-49e6-8881-dcdaa87f5b48)

-Now you have the Raw PKG that is needed
+Once done you will have the PKG for the Intune Install but you need to prep the OS for the app so it not prompting the user for admin login for Permission for the app.

 NEXT